 Karl has been the Chairman and Managing Director of Cadence Asset Management Pty Limited (the Manager), for 19 and a half years.
-Karl is also a Director of Cadence Opportunities Fund Limited (CDO).
+Karl is also a Director of Cadence Capital Limited.
+Karl has been the Chairman and Managing Director of Cadence Capital Limited for 17 and a half years.
+Karl has been a Director of the Company for the past 5 years.
 Karl was previously a Director of Webcentral Group Limited (WCG).
-Karl has been the Chairman and Managing Director of Cadence Capital Limited for 17 and a half years.